lemieux/etsnetworkusage/README.md

 * maximum : total (in GB)
 * details : array of each day of the month

-The *details* is an array of JSON objects with the following properties :
+The *details* property is an array of JSON objects with the following properties :

 * port : port identifer for this day usage
 * date : date of the stat